juanmirocks/STRING-tagger-server/README.md

 # Required software

 0. Install docker from [docker website](https://docs.docker.com/engine/installation/)
+0. Check with `docker info` the ammount of runtime memory.
+Our version requires 4GB to run but, for example, Docker for Mac is set to use 2 GB runtime memory by default.
+This can be changed following these [instructions](https://docs.docker.com/docker-for-mac/).
 0. Check whether it is working by following their instructions (simple tests needed)
 0. (optionally) on Linux, create an admin terminal in order to avoid giving permissions all the time (simplifies the work)
 0. For docker related commands, you can refer to the following [docker cheat sheet](https://github.com/wsargent/docker-cheat-sheet)